Near-Field Communication (NFC) explained

-The confusion around NFC and RFID technology
+The difference between NFC and RFID technology

 - It’s secure.
-NFC transmissions are short range giving the individual more control over how they interact with the technology.
+NFC transmissions are short range, giving the individual more control over how they interact with the technology.

 - It’s versatile.
 NFC can easily be implemented across a broad range of industries and situations.

 - It works with multiple systems.
-For example, smartphone based NFC already works with existing contactless card technologies.
+For example, smartphone-based NFC already works with existing contactless card technologies.

 - It has working committees promoting its adoption.
 NFC has several primarily industry-led organizations working behind the scenes to increase NFC adoption, i.e. the NFC Forum.